morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 But when we go to the Tasks tab, still only 1 task running.
 Go to Event tab you can see the error message, unable to place a task, because no container instance met the requirement, the container instance xxxx already using a port required by your task.

 Solution: We need to go to ASG for ECS cluster to add another instance.

+### ECS Service with Load Balancer

+We want to run the task in multiples times in one instance, so in different instances.

+We can leveage the ALB dynamic host port forwarding feature.